ProjektAdLer/moodle-docker/README.md

 using Windows Subsystem for Linux (WSL2) and Docker Desktop.
 Other potential approaches are described and evaluated below.

+**Note**: Although this approach is nearly fully automated, it is not as reliable as the 3D, AMG and Backend dev environment.
+Some Linux knowledge will be very helpful to resolve potential issues.

 ## Requirements
 - WSL2
 - Docker Desktop